Pubilla

 A pubilla ([puˈβiʎə]; plural pubilles) in ancestral Catalan tradition was the female that would inherit the whole rural estate in the absence of a brother.

 Tradition

 She was the female version of the hereu or male heir of the whole property of the family.
 Traditionally, when a couple had no son, the eldest girl of the family would inherit the home and the estate in ancient Catalonia.
-The purpose was not to divide estates that were already too small to exploit in a profitable manner.
+The purpose was to not divide estates that were already too small to exploit in a profitable manner.

 From mid 20th century onwards the image of the pubilla underwent a change; in present times the pubilla has a role similar to a local beauty queen in local popular celebrations.

 Sometimes the female gegants are dressed as a pubilla, like in Manresa.
 Often the naming of a pubilla is a good occasion for a Catalan girl to dress in the traditional costume.